Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 Use leaf cuttings, which should be at least 2” inches long from a mature leaf.

-Whether you use cuttings or divisions, keep the areas of the cuts dry and let it callous before transplanting it.
+Whether you use cuttings or division propagation, keep the areas of the cuts dry and let them be callous before transplanting them.

 Plant the divisions or offshoots in a well-drained potting mix.